 Adriano coffee: Adriano Coffee was one of my favourite places in Bishkek for breakfast.
 They also have excellent salads, pizza’s and spaghetti.

 Stolovoya Lozhka: Stolovaya Lozhka doesn’t have the best food, but is a good option if you want to have a cheap and quick lunch or dinner.
 It’s like a Russian canteen where you can choose your food from a buffet for real bargain prices.

 Where to sleep in Bishkek

-The Apple hostel is a well established and social hostel that is very helpful in arranging day tours to nearby destinations like Ala Archa and Issyk Ata.
-Sometimes they organnize cultural nights as well.
+Apple hostel: The Apple hostel is a social hostel that is very helpful in arranging day tours to nearby destinations like Ala Archa and Issyk Ata.
+Sometimes they organize cultural nights as well.
 A great start of any journey in Kyrgyzstan.
 It is conveniently located near the western bus station

 How to get around in Bishkek

-Bishkek has several bus terminsals each serving different destinations in the country and even abroad.
+Bishkek has several bus terminals each serving different destinations in the country and even abroad.